Kotlin/kotlin-jupyter/docs/README-STUB.md

 To register new library descriptor:
 1. For private usage - create it anywhere on your computer and reference it using file syntax.
+2. Alternative way for private usage - create descriptor in `.jupyter_kotlin/libraries` folder and reference it using "default" syntax
-2. For sharing with community - commit it to [libraries](../libraries) directory and create pull request.
+3. For sharing with community - commit it to [libraries](../libraries) directory and create pull request.

 If you are maintaining some library and want to update your library descriptor, create pull request with your update.
 After your request is accepted, new version of your library will be available to all Kotlin Jupyter users